Datasnuten/TDDE06---Lab-3/README.md

 # To-Do API

 This is a backend for managing a simple task management application.
-The backend consists of three different parts:
+The backend consists of three different partss:

 - Go application
 - PostgreSQL